joemoose/psiops/docs/combat.md

 The damage reduction from hard cover is in **addition** to your personal protective system’s *armor rating*.
 The maximum damage reduction from your personal protective system is capped at **3** points.
 When behind hard cover, your total damage reduction includes **both** your armor rating and the **+1** cover bonus.

 Hard cover protects against certain types of damage that bypass ballistic body armor, such as intense flames.
-The GM will let you know.
 See [Personal Protective System](equipment.md#personal-protective-system).

 ### Damage Reduction Summary